Scott Douglas Jacobsen: What is the state of irreligion in Ireland now?

 Jacobsen: How does the public see Islam?

-Muhssin: Without suggesting that Muslims are a race, it is important to note that Ireland is a very ethnically homogeneous country.
+Muhssin: Without suggesting that Muslims are a race, it is important to note that Ireland is still quite an ethnically homogeneous country.
 The first real influx of Muslims into Ireland happened as a result of the Balkans conflict, in the mid-90s.
 Thus, it is only recently that Islam has become part of everyday Irish discourse.

 I worry that Irish people are too welcoming in their attitudes to Islam.
 Undoubtedly, if a terrorist attack were to happen here, there would be many who insist that “we must have done something to deserve it”.
 While this tendency is hardly exclusive to the Irish, given how notorious we are for our hospitality, I fear that it could be especially prevalent.

-This mind virus has plagued successive governments in Ireland, who have turned a blind eye to homegrown extremism for the past ten years.
-In February 2007, when I was seventeen, I attended a youth camp in the Wicklow mountains.
-The point of this camp was to identify potential jihadist recruits: they had us dig graves for ourselves, which we would climb into to “get a feel for death”.
-We were ordered to march across sub-zero ponds, reaching up to our waists, barefoot on jagged rocks.
-We were made to climb up a mountain in the pitch black of night and to find our own way back.
+This hyper-civility has plagued successive governments in Ireland, who have turned a blind eye to homegrown extremism for the past ten years.
+In February 2008, when I was eighteen, I attended a youth camp in the Wicklow Mountains.
+The point of this camp was to identify potential jihadist recruits: they had us dig mock graves for ourselves, which we would climb into to “get a feel for death”.
+We were ordered to march barefoot across sub-zero ponds, reaching up to our waists.
+We were made to climb a mountain in the pitch black of night and to find our own way back.

-This camp, and many others like it since, was organised in part by the Islamic Cultural Centre of Ireland (ICCI), informally known as the Clonskeagh Mosque.
-The mosque is the largest one in Ireland and essentially functions as a front for the Muslim Brotherhood.
+This camp, and many others like it since, was organised in part by the Islamic Cultural Centre of Ireland, informally known as the Clonskeagh Mosque.
+The mosque is the largest one in Ireland and functions as a front for the Muslim Brotherhood.
 Indeed, the Imam of the mosque, Hussein Halawa, is a senior figure in the organisation.
-Halawa answers to Yusuf al-Qaradawi, chair of the European Council for Fatwa and Research (ECFR), who has openly described the Holocaust as “God’s punishment upon the Jews”.
+Halawa answers to Yusuf al-Qaradawi, chair of the European Council for Fatwa and Research, who has openly described the Holocaust as “God’s punishment upon the Jews”.

 Jacobsen: How does the Muslim community view the irreligious, in your experience?

 Muhssin: In my experience, Muslims are unparalleled in their intolerance for disbelief.
 Even in Ireland, a liberal democracy, our members have to remain anonymous.
 I am less cautious about using my real name, but it’s still a major risk.
 I look at the example of Nissar Hussain, a British ex-Muslim and father of six, who was attacked with a pickaxe in northern England.
-Even now, his Muslim neighbours intimidate him by simulating beheading in their front gardens.
+Even now, his Muslim neighbours intimidate him by using axes to simulate beheading in their front gardens.

 All of this is to be expected, of course, given how clear-cut the scriptures are on how apostates are to be treated.
 The Qur’an says in no uncertain terms that “whoever seeks a religion other than Islam, it will never be accepted of him” (3:85).
 The hadith literature, too, abounds with exhortations to kill disbelievers.
 It is universally accepted among Muslims – with the possible exception of esoteric Sufi sects – that the penalty for apostasy is death.
 It is an inescapable part of the faith, not least because it was easier for Muhammad to assassinate his critics than to refute them.